Questions or Concerns

-Given the local, national and worldwide efforts to mitigate the spread and impact of the coronavirus, the Mount Vernon Ladies' Association has closed George Washington's Mount Vernon to visitors indefinitely.
-We will reopen to guests when the virus spread has been mitigated and health officials indicate we can reopen our gates safely to guests.
+To mitigate the spread and impact of the coronavirus, the Mount Vernon Ladies' Association has temporarily closed George Washington's Mount Vernon to visitors.

 This decision reflects the necessary precaution to ensure the safety of our visitors, our staff and volunteers, and their families.
 This closure impacts the Mansion, grounds, museums, library, as well as all retail shopping and dining facilities.

 During this closure, Mount Vernon will continue its mission to educate people around the world through its robust digital presence.
 Mount Vernon will provide virtual tours of the estate and interviews with its on-staff experts through its Facebook and YouTube accounts.

 The Washington Library has also prepared digital resources for students and their parents and will be working with its network of teachers nationwide to support their educational efforts.
 These resources can be accessed at mountvernon.org/digital.